 In Perfumery

 In perfumery, Bigarade is typically a top note because of its bright and lively characteristics.
-It blends well with floral notes like jasmine and rose, as well as woody elements such as cedar and sandalwood.
-The bitterness of Bigarade provides a distinctive contrast that enhances the overall complexity of a fragrance, making it an essential component in many modern compositions.
+It works with floral notes like jasmine and rose, as well as woody elements such as cedar and sandalwood.
+The bitterness of Bigarade provides a particular contrast that enhances the overall complexity of a fragrance, making it an essential component in many modern compositions.
 Its refreshing quality can also help to lift heavier notes, ensuring a well-balanced olfactory experience.